glua/gm_voxelate/README.md

 The test_install scripts are for quickly copying the binaries into directories on my systems, and are probably broken right now.

+## Technical details for using this in a gamemode

+We generally don't depend on garryFuncs:tm:
+You should be good to completely override `includes/init.lua`, as long as the stock luajit 5.1 funcs aren't modified, and a version of the `hook` library is available for use.

 ## Testing/Debugging

 ### Lua Hotloading